RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 whatever discomfort caused you to do the scan in the first place.

-### EMDR
+### Eye movement desensitization and reprocessing (EMDR)

-EMDR at it's core is really just moving your eyes from side to side.
+At its core EMDR is really just moving your eyes from side to side.
 I know this sounds absurd, but please just try it.
 It can be helpful to have concrete points to focus on while doing this, so just pick two objects in your field of vision that you can focus your eyes on without moving your head.
-Then, look at the one on the left for the space of a breath, then look at the one on the right for the space of a breath, repeat ad nauseam or until you feel better.
+Then, look at the one on the left for the space of a breath, then look at the one on the right for the space of a breath.
+Repeat _ad nauseum_ or until you feel better.

 ### Walking/Exercise